MSH/PViMS/Readme_notes.md

-** Include in progress waiting screen for active dataset download, analyser, E2B creation ** All system reports to include date and time of extract when extracting to XLSX ** Display grading scales when selecting severity grade scale in adverse event (add and edit)
+** Include in progress waiting screen for active dataset download, analyser, E2B creation ** All system reports to include date and time of extract when extracting to XLSX ** Display grading scales when selecting severity grade scale in adverse event (add and edit) ** Microsoft.Data.Odata updated to version 5.8.4 in line with OData Denial of Service Vulnerability